bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 #### The `run` entity

-If several scans with are acquired with identical acquisition parameters they MUST be indexed with a key-value pair: `_run-1`, `_run-2`, `_run-3` etc.
+If several scans are acquired with identical acquisition parameters they MUST be indexed with a key-value pair: `_run-1`, `_run-2`, `_run-3` etc.
 The run labels MUST be integer values.
 When there is only one scan of a given type the run key MAY be omitted.
 Please note that diffusion imaging data is